-Buddhism is practical religion devoted to conditioning the mind through a normal daily lift in such a way as to lead to peace, tranquility, happiness, wisdom and perfect freedom.
+Buddhism is practical religion devoted to conditioning the mind through a normal daily life in such a way as to lead to peace, tranquility, happiness, wisdom and perfect freedom.
 As a plan of living which derives the highest benefit from life, it is sometimes referred to as “Humanistic Buddhism.”

 Words of Widsom

 (Excerpts from Buddhist Sutras, teachings of Great Masters and the Wise)

 “My teaching is not to come and believe but to come, see and practice.”
 (Buddha)